teleprint-me/archive/docs/specs/04-Value-Averaging.md

 # Value Averaging

 Value Averaging is similar to Cost Averaging.
-We set a Principle Amount and then purchase an asset with the Principle Amount on a set interval based on Time Period and Growth Rate.
+We set a Principal Amount and then purchase an asset with the Principal Amount on a set interval based on Time Period and Growth Rate.

 We need to define our columns: Date, Market Price, Current Target, Current